-Section 1 The King
+Section 1: The King

 - a.
 The King is Head of State, and its nominal representative, and his person is inviolate.
 He is the loyal protector of the religion and the homeland, and the symbol of national unity. - b.
-The King safeguards the legitimacy of the government and the supremacy of the constitution and the law, and cares for the rights and freedoms of individuals and organisations. - c.
+The King safeguards the legitimacy of the government and the supremacy of the Constitution and the law, and cares for the rights and freedoms of individuals and organizations. - c.
 The King exercises his powers directly and through his Ministers.
 Ministers are jointly answerable to him for general government policy, and each Minister is answerable for the business of his Ministry. - d.
 The King appoints and dismisses the Prime Minister by Royal Order, and appoints and dismisses Ministers by Royal Decree as proposed by the Prime Minister. - e.
-The Cabinet shall be re-formed as aforesaid in this article at the start of each legislative season of the National Assembly. - f.
+The Cabinet Shall be re-formed as aforesaid in this article at the state of each legislative season of the National Assembly. - f.
 The King appoints and dismisses members of the Consultative Council by Royal Order. - g.
 The King is the Supreme Commander of the Defence Force.
 He commands it and charges it with national tasks within the homeland and outside it.
 The Defence Force is directly linked to the King, and maintains the necessary secrecy in its affairs. - h.
 The King chairs the Higher Judicial Council.
-The King appoints judges by Royal Orders, as proposed by the Higher Judicial Council.

-- i.
-The King awards honours and decorations in accordance with the law. - j.
-The King establishes, grants and withdraws civilian and military ranks and other honourary titles by Royal Order, and can delegate others to carry out these functions on his behalf. - k.
-The currency is issued in the name of the King in accordance with the law. - 1.
-On ascending the throne, the King takes the following oath at a special meeting of the National Assembly: - "I swear by Almighty God that I shall respect the Constitution and the laws of the State, that I shall defend the freedoms, interests and assets of the people, and that I shall safeguard the independence of the nation and the integrity of its territories." - m.
+The King appoints judges by Royal Orders, as proposed by the Higher Judicial Council. - i.
+The King awards honors and decorations in accordance with the law. - j.
+The King establishes, grants and withdraws civilian and military ranks and other honorary titles by Royal Order, and can delegate others to carry out these functions on his behalf. - k.
+The currency is issued in the name of the King in accordance with the law.

+• Head of state powers

+Name/structure of executive(s) Head of state immunity

+- Cabinet removal

+- Cabinet selection

+- Head of government removal

+Head of government selection

+Removal of individual legislators

+Second chamber selection

+• Designation of commander in chief

+- Constitutional court selection

+- Supreme court selection

+- Establishment of judicial council

+Ordinary court selection

+God or other deities

+- Joint meetings of legislative chambers

+Oaths to abide by constitution

+- ١. On ascending the throne, the King takes the following oath at a special meeting of the National Assembly:

+"I swear by Almighty God that I shall respect the Constitution and the laws of the State, that I shall defend the freedoms, interests and assets of the people, and that I shall safeguard the independence of the nation and the integrity of its territories."

+m.
 The Royal Court is attached to the King.
 A Royal Order shall be issued to regulate it.
 Its budget and the rules for the budget's control are set by a special Royal Decree.